 South and Central Africa, South Arabia, lowland Madagascar.
 Shallow fresh water, lakes, ponds, and marshes.

 LIFE CYCLE/SOCIAL STRUCTURE:

-Also called hammerheads.
-The hammerkop have many legends and superstitions connected with them.
+Hamerkops have many legends and superstitions connected with them.
 Some cultures consider it to be magical and others consider it an evil omen.
-It is thought by some to be a "shape-changer" since people see the hammerkop fly in and then see another animal, such as a cobra, leave the nest.
+It is thought by some to be a "shape-changer" since people see the hamerkop fly in and then see another animal, such as a cobra, leave the nest.
 Since it is held in a position of respect, the bird survives and flourishes in the presence of man.

 STATUS IN WILD:

 Not endangered.
 Listed as Least Concern by the IUCN.

 Happening at the ZooSpring Break ZooCamp Registration2/27/2017Summer ZooCamp Registration for Members3/6/2017Conservation Speaker Series: Jackson Hole Wildlife Film Festival3/7/2017ZooKids: Paws and Claws3/11/2017Summer ZooCamp Registration Begins for Non-Members3/13/2017ZooKids: Paws and Claws3/18/2017